zuai-logo

 An underlying belief or premise taken for granted but not explicitly stated.

-What is the impact of an informal style?
+What is the purpose of concession in an argument?